What is the difference between a home battery and a hybrid inverter?

 Yes, usually.
 Have this checked by a specialist.

-Should a home battery be placed inside or outside?
+Should a home battery be placed indoors or outdoors?

-Inside or in a well-insulated room is best for battery lifespan.
+Indoors or in a well-insulated area is best for battery lifespan.

 How much energy can a home battery store on average?